gilsongindrejr/courses-API/README.md

 # Courses-API

 Project made to learn Django Rest Framework.\
-This project is a movie rating system, admins can add movies and users can add reviews.\
+This project is a course rating system, admins can add courses and users can add reviews.\
-The API returns the movies and ratings.
+The API returns the courses and ratings.

 # Running backend server